 a handful fresh coriander leaves, chopped for garnish

 Heat oil in a large heavy-bottomed pan and add in whole spices and cumin seeds.
-AS soon as they begin to sizzle, add in chopped onions, and fry for 3-5 minutes on medium-high heat till onions turn pink and tender.
+As soon as they begin to sizzle, add in chopped onions, and fry for 3-5 minutes on medium heat till onions turn pink and tender.
 Add in ginger and garlic pastes and sauté for another minute or two till fragrant.

 Add in spices and tomato paste, and fry for a couple of minutes to blend well.
 If it starts to dry out and stick to the bottom of the pan, add in a splash of water.